JsBergbau/MiTemperature2/README.md

 ```
 When using subtopics options you should configure a topic for each sensor otherwise values would get mixed under topic `ATCThermometer/temperature`, of course.

+Subtopics can be given custom names using `custom_value_name=value_name` when defining a subtopic.
+This can be used to have multiple receivers pointing to the same topics, with different RSSI subtopics using the option `subtopics=temperature,voltage,humidity,rx1_rssi=rssi` on one device and `subtopics=temperature,voltage,humidity,rx2_rssi=rssi` on another.

 Still there is also the JSON output at topic `ATCThermometer` respectively `basement/livingroom`
 To disable JSON output in this case, append nojson to suptopics, so in this case `subtopics=temperature,voltage,humidity,nojson`